numical/script-ext-html-webpack-plugin/README.md

 Notes:
+- custom attributes will be added to resource hints with the same *script matching pattern*.
+This is useful for adding such attributes as ```crossorigin="anonymous"``` - see the Configuration Examples above;
 - for more on resource hints, see the [`w3c`](https://www.w3.org/TR/resource-hints) definition;
 - for a more complete solution that allows the preloading\fetching of assets other than scripts, see the [resource-hints-webpack-plugin](https://github.com/jantimon/resource-hints-webpack-plugin).